SolaceLabs/solace-custom-monitor-solgeneos/README.md

     - the contents of `_antDist/config` should be copied to `/usr/sw/solgeneos/config`
 1. On the dev broker restart the SolGeneos agent to activate new monitors
     `/bin/systemctl restart solgeneos`

+### Additional steps for building the 'advanced' monitors

+1. Download the latest Solace PubSub+ Java API (`sol-jcsmp-10.x.y`) from [here.](https://products.solace.com/download/JAVA_API)
+1. Extract the archive and navigate to the Jar file: `lib\sol-jcsmp-10.x.y.jar`
+1. Copy that file to `bundledLib` and `compileLib` directories under `solgeneossample/lib/`
+    `cp sol-jcsmp-*.jar solgeneossample/lib/compileLib`
+    `cp sol-jcsmp-*.jar solgeneossample/lib/bundledLib`
+1. Move into `solgeneossample` directory and build with Ant advanced tasks
+    `cd solgeneossample/`
+    `ant dist-advanced`
+1. Use Ant to scp relevant files to the broker (available if Ant setup with [optional scp/ssh libraries on your system](https://ant.apache.org/manual/Tasks/scp.html))
+    `ant deploy-advanced`

+    If copying manually:
+    - the contents of `_antDist/lib` should be copied to `/usr/sw/solgeneos/monitors`
+    - the contents of `_antDist/config/advanced` should be copied to `/usr/sw/solgeneos/config`
+1. On the dev broker restart the SolGeneos agent to activate new monitors
+    `/bin/systemctl restart solgeneos`

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.